Enigmatis/graphql-java-annotations/README.md

 ```

 Then you can use these types in order to create a graphql-java schema.
-But, in order to create a graphql-java schema, you need also the ``GraphQLCodeRegistry``, which contains all of the data fetchers mapped to their fields (and also type resolvers).
+But, in order to create a graphql-java schema, you need also the ``GraphQLCodeRegistry``, which contains all the data fetchers mapped to their fields (and also type resolvers).

 You can obtain the code registry this way: